 Not Losing Weight?
 Your Gut Bacteria May Be To Blame!

 In a preliminary study published in the August issue of Mayo Clinic Proceedings, researchers suggest that, for some, specific activities of gut bacteria may be responsible for their inability to lose weight, despite them sticking to strict diet and exercise routines.
-If you are worried though, that you might have an unhealthy gut then it might be a good idea to check out something like this EcoPhage to help you keep your gut in check.

 According to Purna Kashyap, M.B.B.S., a Mayo Clinic gastroenterologist and co-senior author of the study, “We know that some people don’t lose weight as effectively as others, despite reducing caloric consumption and increasing physical activity.”
 The researchers set up to determine if there may be other factors at work – separate from a strict diet and exercise routine – that prevented patients from responding to tradition weight-loss strategies.